HermanMartinus/justsketchme-frontend/faq.md

 ## Documentation

-For detailed documentation on how to use JustSketchMe use the [docs](/docs/).
+For detailed documentation on how to use JustSketchMe check out the [docs](/docs/).

 ---

-## Bugs and suggestions
+## Bugs and feature suggestions

-If you encounter any bugs, please send us an email at [hello@justsketch.me](mailto:hello@justsketch.me) with the following:
+If you encounter any bugs, please report them on our [bug board](https://forms.gle/q9emuvjXh6ciQcGS9)
-- Description of problem
-- Steps to recreate
-- Operating system (iOS, Windows, Mac, etc)

-If you'd like to suggest a feature, you do so [here](https://justsketchme.nolt.io).
+If you'd like to suggest a feature, you do so on our [feature board](https://justsketchme.nolt.io).

 ---